-Among the Cinque Terre villages, Vernazza is the only one to be counted among the “most beautiful villages in Italy” in the company of many other wonderful places in Liguria.
-In the same way, when we talk about Italy at an international level, Vernazza is often mentioned among the wonders not to be missed during a trip to the Bel Paese.
+Among the countries of the Cinque Terre, Vernazza is the only one to be considered among the “most beautiful villages in Italy” along with many other wonderful places in Liguria.
+In the same way, when it comes to Italy in the world, Vernazza is often mentioned among the wonders not to be missed during a trip to the country.

-The life of this seaside resort gathers around the elegant square near the marina and via Roma, the only real main street that connects the railway station.
-All around a confused series of alleys and alleys typical of the villages of Liguria that hide details to be photographed as well as a charm and a millenary history.
+The life of this sea resort is harvested around the elegant square near the marina and Via Roma, the only true main street that connects the train station.
+All around an intricate series of vicoletti typical of the villages of Liguria hide details to photograph as well as a charm and a millenary history.

 Where sleeping in Vernazza

 Vernazza is probably the most popular destination in the Cinque Terre and, like the other villages, it is very small.
 Over the years, the variety of solutions for staying in this magnificent Borgo has expanded.
 However, there is no comparison with the large tourist resorts of the rest of Liguria.

 Therefore it is best to plan your stay in Vernazza a little in advance by booking as soon as possible.
 In this way it will be possible to choose the ideal solution for your trip, be it a hotel, an apartment or a B&B.